vladipavliv/trading-platform/README.md

 Main logs are written to `server_log.x.txt` and `trader_log.x.txt`, status logs are written to the console.

 ### Configuration
-The client and server use separate config files to specify url, ports, core IDs, log level and other settings.
+Client and server use separate config files to specify url, ports, core IDs, log level and other settings.

 ## Installation